-- Eavesdropping; - Bribery; - Secretly taping conversations with a customer; - Secretly recording meetings via Teams, Zoom or other web-based platforms; - Removing documents from the offices of a third party; or - Making calls under false pretenses to gain information ("pretexting"). - Taking a screenshot of a presentation without the presenter's permission.
+- Eavesdropping; - Bribery; - Secretly taping conversations with a customer; - Removing documents from the offices of a third party; or - Making calls under false pretenses to gain information ("pretexting").

 All of these practices violate our Code.
 Competition laws may also apply to certain information exchanges between competitors and therefore, should not be undertaken without first consulting with the Legal team.